Red4mber/Thermite/README.md

 regex = { git = "https://github.com/Red4mber/Thermite.git" }
 ```

-Then go check out [the code on github](src/examples/shellcode_injector)
+Then go check out [the code on GitHub](src/examples/shellcode_injector.rs)

 ### Why rust ?

 I admit that it doesn't make it easy, but that exactly what makes learning a new thing fun, so why not ?
-This project is driven entirely by curiosity, i did not choose this language because it's fast, secure or whatever, I just wanted to learn it, so here's me doing exactly that.
+This project is driven entirely by curiosity, I did not choose this language because it's fast, secure or whatever, I
+just wanted to learn it, so here's me doing exactly that.

 ### Why the name ?

 What is thermite if not offensive rust ?

-Also it's cool and all cool projects need a cool name.
+Also, it's cool and all cool projects need a cool name.

 ## License